We take a closer look at some of the unsavoury and unethical behaviours that are negatively impacting a number of creative industries.

 The graphic design industry seems to be most affected, with anecdotal evidence in a number of design communities indicating 'free pitching' is on the rise.
 The practice of free pitching not only devalues creative commodities, but it devalues a number of design-related industries and increases business operating costs for associated companies.
 After all, time spent doing unpaid work isn't necessarily a strong business model.

-There are number of reasons to not free pitch:
+There is a number of reasons to not free pitch:

 - It suggests creative ideas are not valuable.